jasonmw324/Energy-Sales-Forecast/README.md

 This project analyzes historical energy sales data (in megawatt-hours) from the **U.S. Energy Information Administration (EIA)** to forecast future energy demand.
 Accurate energy demand forecasting supports better planning, grid management, and resource allocation.
 By modeling trends and seasonality in historical consumption, this project demonstrates practical applications of time series analysis for energy markets.

 ## Objective
-The primary objective of this project is to analyze historical energy sales and forecast future demand using **SARIMA (Seasonal ARIMA)** modeling.
+The primary objective of this project is to analyze historical energy sales and forecast future demand.
 Specifically, the project focuses on:
 - Identifying trends and seasonal patterns in historical energy sales
 - Building a forecasting model with reliable predictive performance